 Get Your Lighting Right

 You may need to invest in a desk lamp or keep the windows open.
 Getting the lighting bright but balanced is going to help you wake up in the mornings and get into the zone.
-However, harsh light or light that’s just too bright you are going to create glare and contributes to eye strain and fatigue – you should feel relaxed and comfortable, your lighting must be doing the work and not your eyes.
+To get your lighting right in your home office, consider the natural light in your space.
+If possible, position your desk near a window to take advantage of natural light, which can be more flattering and energizing than artificial light.
+However, be mindful of glare and direct sunlight, which can be distracting and uncomfortable.
+Moreover, harsh light or light that’s just too bright you are going to create glare and contributes to eye strain and fatigue – you should feel relaxed and comfortable, your lighting must be doing the work and not your eyes.
 Bright or dim light is going to also mess with your video calls and may lead people to think that you are unprofessional.

 Is Your Home Office Private?